4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 OpenMLDB contains hundreds of build-in functions helping data scientist to exetract features and analyze data.
 For example, now we have aggregation functions like `SUM`, `AVG`, `MAX`, `MIN`, `COUNT`, etc,  to aggregate data over a table or over a specific window.
 In addition of that, we also have scalar functions like `MINUTE`, `HOUR`, `SECOND`, `SIN`, `COS`, `LOG`, etc, to extract features based on one row data.

+In article is a a hands-on guide to developing buit-in function in OpenMLDB.
 We welcome developers join us community and help us extend our functions.

 ## Functions